Actindo-AG/Documentation/README.md

   Use this command to track and save your files in Git.
 This command is only possible for modified files.
 Untracked files have to be added separately with the *git add* command.
 The commit message rules are the same as for the *git commit* command.

 - *git push origin [branch_name]*
-  Use this command to upload your Git commits to a repository in GitHub by replacing *[branch_name]* with the name of the branch you are working on.
+  Use this command to upload your Git commits to a repository in GitHub by replacing *[branch_name]* with the name of the branch you want to push to GitHub.
 The *git push* command is the opposite of the *git pull* command.

 - *git pull*
-  Use this command to download changes from the remote repository in GitHub to your local machine (opposite of *push*).
+  Use this command to download changes from the remote repository in GitHub to your local repo.
+The changes The *git pull* command is the opposite of the *git push* command.

 - *git checkout*
   Use this command to switch to another branch.